Aram (Kural book): Influence

 Of the three books of the Kural text, the Book of Aṟam remains the most translated one by scholars and writers and also the most widely interpreted one.
 Serving as a manual of precepts to exclusively teach dharma for millennia, the Book of Aṟam has influenced many of its readers to pursue the path of non-violence.
 This became more evident after the translation of the Kural into several European languages beginning in the early 18th century.
 For instance, Russian pacifist Leo Tolstoy was inspired by the concept of ahimsa and non-killing found in the Book of Aṟam after reading a German translation of the Kural, which bolstered his thoughts on pacifism.
 Tolstoy, in turn, instilled the virtue of non-violence in Mohandas Gandhi through his A Letter to a Hindu when young Gandhi sought his advice on the struggle for Indian Independence.
 Referring to the Kural literature as 'the Hindu Kural' in his correspondence, Tolstoy cited six couplets from the chapter on non-violence.
 Taking this advice, Gandhi then took to studying the Kural while in prison, later employing various non-violent movements to liberate the nation.
 The South Indian philosopher Ramalinga Swamigal was inspired by the Kural at a young age and spent his whole life promoting compassion and non-violence, emphasizing on a meatless way of life.

+The Kural text, and the chapters from the Book of Aram in particular, are commonly quoted in vegetarian conferences, both in India and abroad, and are frequently cited on social media and online forums involving discussions on the topics of animal rights, non-killing, and shunning meat.